 Answer:

-In roots, vascular bundles are radially arranged, and the four xylem strands are arranged with exarch condition.
+In roots, vascular bundles are radially arranged, and the four xylem strands are arranged with an exarch condition.

 Question:13